siberoloji/siberoloji.github.io/content/en/blog/posts/2024-10-08-logic-circuits-comparators-a-comprehensive-guide.md

 * If A = B, the output will be 1 for equality.

-* If A &gt; B, the output will indicate that A is greater.
+* If A > B, the output will indicate that A is greater.

-* If A &lt; B, the output will indicate that A is smaller.
+* If A < B, the output will indicate that A is smaller.